-Fifty schoolchildren escape kidnappers in Nigeria, more than 250 remain captive
+Fifty schoolchildren escape kidnappers in Nigeria, more than 250 still captive

 PositiveWorld Affairs

-- Fifty schoolchildren have escaped from a mass kidnapping incident in Niger state, Nigeria, where over 300 children and 12 teachers were abducted from a Catholic school by armed attackers.
+- Fifty schoolchildren have escaped from a mass kidnapping incident in Niger state, Nigeria, where over 300 students and 12 teachers were abducted from a Catholic school by armed attackers.
 The escapees have reunited with their families, as confirmed by a Christian group affiliated with the school.
-This incident represents one of the largest mass kidnappings in Nigeria's recent history.
+This incident highlights the ongoing crisis of school abductions in the region.

 — via World Pulse Now AI Editorial System